 Calciphylaxis

-Calciphylaxis is a rare, painful and deadly disease that is most likely to be seen in people with moderate to severe kidney problems.
-It happens when causes calcium deposits form in your blood vessels and block blood flow to areas of your skin.
+Calciphylaxis is a rare, painful disease that happens most often in people with moderate to severe kidney problems.
+It happens when calcium deposits form in your blood vessels and block blood flow to areas of your skin.
 This can lead to open wounds that are prone to dangerous (or even deadly) infections.

 Overview